elvinos/InterimReport/LatestBuild/ReportSections/sectionbuild.md

 **Literature Review**
 \begin{enumerate}
+\item Research different peak shaving systems available on the market and similar systems designs in literature, highlighting relevant modelling techniques and limitations.
 \item Perform a detailed literature review to investigate applicable peak shaving technologies based on similar use cases and performance.
 Research will include:
     \begin{itemize}
  \item a down-selection of different energy storage solutions, looking at their applicability to a University peak shaving system, comparing parameters such as; power-ratings , discharge times, charge times and costs.
 \item investigating different prediction methods for peak demand surges, identifying limitations in current technology.
     \end{itemize}
-\item Conduct research of different peak shaving systems, highlighting relevant modelling techniques and limitations.
 \end{enumerate}

 **Definition of System Architectures**